 I.1 Use case: promoting multiple services sharing identification and authentication to IoT devices

-This use case shows a network operator (Operator A) opens its capabilities of identification and authentication services to multiple IoT services through BIAS (see Figure I-1).
+This use case shows a network operator (Operator A) opens its capabilities of identification and authentication services to multiple IoT services through BIS (see Figure I-1).
 Operator A has a user (User A) and the User A has an IoT device (Camera A).

-Operator A deployed three smart contracts on the BIAS, including smart contract for registration, smart contract for image printing service, and smart contract for image sharing service, with which Operator A could open its capabilities of identification service and authentication service to multiple IoT services (such as IoT services Printer S1 and Sharing S2), and those IoT services can be provided by other operators.
+Operator A deployed three smart contracts on the BIS, including smart contract for registration, smart contract for image printing service, and smart contract for image sharing service, with which Operator A could open its capabilities of identification service and authentication service to multiple IoT services (such as IoT services Printer S1 and Sharing S2), and those IoT services can be provided by other operators.

-Camera A, Printer S1 and Sharing S2 register themselves to BIAS through smart contract for registration respectively, and then the Operator A validates the registrations.
+Camera A, Printer S1 and Sharing S2 register themselves to BIS through smart contract for registration respectively, and then the Operator A validates the registrations.
 After those registrations are validated, the Printer S1 and the Sharing S2 can share identification and authentication to the Camera A through the pre-deployed smart contracts.

 Figure I-1 – Promoting multiple services sharing same identification and authentication to IoT devices

+Through the BIS, the IoT services provided by same or different service providers can share identification and authentication services to their IoT devices, which improves the user experience for the IoT devices of the users don’t need to register/login to those IoT services one by one.

 [TBD]

 I.2 Use case: promoting edge computation and cooperation across networks to IoT devices

-This use case shows mobile network operators open their capabilities of mobile edge computation (MEC) services across networks for IoT devices through BIAS.
+This use case shows mobile network operators open their capabilities of mobile edge computation (MEC) services across networks for IoT devices through BIS.

 The mobile networks (A, B and C) are operated by three different operators (A, B and C) (see Figure I-2).
-Those operators deployed their smart contracts respectively (smart contract for MEC A, MEC B and MEC C) on BIAS to open their MEC capabilities.
+Those operators deployed their smart contracts respectively (smart contract for MEC A, MEC B and MEC C) on BIS to open their MEC capabilities.

 User A is one of the users of Operator A, and User A has one IoT device (Car A).
-User A and Car A register their identification and authentication related information to BIAS and the registered information are validated by Operator A. The pre-deployed smart contracts for MECs (A, B and C) can use the validated registration information on the BIAS.
+User A and Car A register their identification and authentication related information to BIS and the registered information are validated by Operator A. The pre-deployed smart contracts for MECs (A, B and C) can use the validated registration information on the BIS.

 When Car A is moving on the road from Area 1 thru Area 4.
 The MEC nodes of those mobile networks (A, B and C) can use the pre-deployed smart contracts to identify and authenticate the Car A and after then to provide MEC services to Car A.